Zacks Investment Research Downgrades Anixa Biosciences (NASDAQ:ANIX) to Hold

-Zacks Investment Research lowered shares of Anixa Biosciences (NASDAQ:ANIX) from a buy rating to a hold rating in a research note issued to investors on Monday morning, Zacks.com reports.
+Anixa Biosciences (NASDAQ:ANIX) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Tuesday, Zacks.com reports.

 According to Zacks, “Anixa Biosciences, Inc. operates as a bio-technology company.
 It develops diagnostics and therapeutics to detect cancer.
 Anixa Biosciences Inc., formerly known as ITUS Corporation, is based in San Jose, United States. “

-Several other equities research analysts have also commented on ANIX.
-HC Wainwright began coverage on shares of Anixa Biosciences in a research report on Monday.
-They issued a buy rating and a $11.00 price objective on the stock.
-Aegis reaffirmed a buy rating on shares of Anixa Biosciences in a research note on Monday, February 15th.
+Other research analysts have also issued research reports about the stock.
+HC Wainwright assumed coverage on shares of Anixa Biosciences in a research note on Monday, April 19th.
+They set a “buy” rating and a $11.00 price objective on the stock.
+Aegis reissued a “buy” rating on shares of Anixa Biosciences in a research note on Monday, February 15th.

+Anixa Biosciences (NASDAQ:ANIX) last posted its quarterly earnings data on Thursday, March 11th.
+The company reported ($0.09) earnings per share for the quarter, beating the consensus estimate of ($0.11) by $0.02.
+The company had revenue of $0.51 million during the quarter.
+On average, equities research analysts expect that Anixa Biosciences will post -0.45 EPS for the current fiscal year.

-In related news, Director Arnold M. Baskies purchased 10,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 25th.
-The stock was acquired at an average price of $4.80 per share, for a total transaction of $48,000.00.
-Following the transaction, the director now directly owns 15,600 shares of the company’s stock, valued at approximately $74,880.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Insiders purchased a total of 30,000 shares of company stock valued at $129,550 in the last quarter.
-23.30% of the stock is currently owned by corporate insiders.
+In related news, CEO Amit Kumar bought 10,000 shares of the company’s stock in a transaction on Friday, January 29th.
+The shares were purchased at an average cost of $3.73 per share, for a total transaction of $37,300.00.
+Following the acquisition, the chief executive officer now owns 272,000 shares of the company’s stock, valued at approximately $1,014,560.
+The purchase was disclosed in a filing with the SEC, which is available at this link.
+Insiders have acquired a total of 40,000 shares of company stock worth $174,450 over the last 90 days.
+Corporate insiders own 23.30% of the company’s stock.

 About Anixa Biosciences